Ille-et-Vilaine's 8th constituency

 The 8th constituency of Ille-et-Vilaine is a French legislative constituency in the Ille-et-Vilaine département, mostly in the city of Rennes.
 Like the other 576 French constituencies, it elects one MP using the two-round system, with a run-off if no candidate receives over 50% of the vote in the first round.

 It was created when the 2010 redistricting of French legislative constituencies added an 8th constituency to Ille-et-Vilaine.

+This is a geographic representation of the constituency: